 These advertisements put people at risk of developing eating disorders.
 They promote the very behaviors that are symptoms of eating disorders.
 These products try to normalize appetite suppression or compensate for what one has eaten via a laxative pill or tea.
 The messages are not health-promoting.
 They reinforce diet culture beliefs of certain foods being bad and needing to atone for eating.

 A major issue is that there is absolutely no evidence that the products being advertised actually help with weight loss, detoxing your body of toxins, or changing the shape of your body.
 Most of these products are not even approved by the United States Food and Drug Administration (FDA).
-The FDA is charged with regulating medications and while there are a few that have been approved, most that are advertised on social media are not.
+The FDA regulates medications.
+While there are a few that have been approved, most advertised on social media are not.
 Most of these products carry false claims and use ingredients that can be more harmful than helpful.
 And that is a huge problem.

 We do not often see celebrities sharing disclaimers of potential side effects from using these products.
 Diet pills may increase heart rate, heart palpitations, the likelihood of a stroke, and even death.
-The detox teas carry the risk of dehydration, electrolyte imbalance and stripping our guts of the nutrients we need.
+The Detox teas carry the risk of dehydration, electrolyte imbalance, and stripping our guts of the nutrients we need.
 Side effects can also include an increase in stomach cramping, bloating, and diarrhea.
-Our bodies were designed to naturally flush out toxins.
+Our bodies naturally flush out toxins.
 It is why we have a liver.
-And for those users of the products looking for a way to lose weight, well the weight “lost” from these teas are usually just water or stool mass.
+And for those users of the products looking for a way to lose weight, well the weight “lost” from these teas is usually just water or stool mass.
 These products place a huge toll on the body and put vital organs at risk.